-Backpacking without money – what happens when it runs out! – Is part 3 of my Long term budget traveling realism’s series.
+Backpacking without money: when it runs out! – Is Part 3 of the Long-term budget traveling realism’s series.

-I’ll make no bones about it; running out of it and backpacking without money can undoubtedly be one of the worst situations and feelings a backpacker can have; a real low point in your travels.
-It can make you feel really shitty about yourself and traveling, incompetent and at times even depressed.
-Self doubt takes over and you question yourself to why you’re even bothering to continue.
-It can ruin the whole traveling experience…That’s if you allow it to!
+I’ll make no bones about it, backpacking without money or running out of it can undoubtedly be one of the worst situations and feelings a backpacker can have.
+A real low point for backpackers, It can make you feel really shitty about yourself and travel, incompetent and at times even depressed.
+Self-doubt takes over and you question yourself about why you’re even bothering to continue.
+It can ruin your whole traveling experience…That’s if you allow it to!

-This is another traveling realism and can happen to anybody at some point.
-It just depends on how you look at it, like it’s the end of the world or put a positive spin on it.
+This is another traveling realism that can happen to anybody at some point.
+It just depends on how you look at it like it’s the end of the world or put a positive spin on it.

 The end of the world…

-Put yourself in these shoes for a minute; You’re in a foreign country and so far away from home.
-Your money has dried up, nothing to fall back on, no way of borrowing more money from friends or family back home either.
-There’s no money for rent, for food, for transport…You find yourself stuck in a dark hole and can’t see a way out.
+Put yourself in these shoes for a minute; You’re in a foreign country and far away from home.
+Your money has dried up, nothing to fall back on, no way of borrowing more money from family back home either.
+Money for rent, food, transport and bare essentials is drying up fast…You find yourself stuck in a dark hole and can’t see a way out.

-I used to hate it, I wallowed in self-pity, felt sorry for myself many times and I let it feel like the end of the world.
-It was like I was shackled, able to watch others have the times of their lives, eat, drink, go on excursions as they pleased but I couldn’t; it really fucking sucked!
+I used to hate it, I wallowed in self-pity, felt sorry for myself and I let it feel like the end of the world.
+It was like I was shackled, having to watch others have the times of their lives, eat, drink, go on excursions as they pleased while I couldn’t; it really fucking sucked!